Grimelios/LiveSplit.DarkSouls/README.md

  + Added support for the remastered version of the game
  + Added re-attaching: whenever the game crashes or you are forced to restart because of memes, the splitter when now automatically re-attach to the game.
 You can also switch from PTDE to remastered, and the splitter will re-attach to that automatically too.
 You should not have to restart the splitter again
  + Moved all attaching/game data reading logic into a separate library.
 You can reuse this in your own application!
+ + Added box splits to detect if the player enters a given box